kt3k/deploy_dir/README.md

 [![ci](https://github.com/kt3k/deploy_dir/actions/workflows/ci.yml/badge.svg)](https://github.com/kt3k/deploy_dir/actions/workflows/ci.yml)

-Read the files under the given directory and outputs the source code for Deno Deploy which responds with the contents of the given directory.
+`deploy_dir` is a CLI command which reads the contents of a directory and package them as source code for Deno Deploy or CloudFlare workers.

+Useful for hosting small static web site in Deno Deploy or CloufFlare Workers.

+This tool is not suitable for hosting large static contents like videos, audios, high-res images, etc.

 # Install